-Class P Incentive Units are subject to a time-based vesting condition.
-The service vesting condition is generally over four years with 50% vesting on the two year anniversary of the vesting commencement date of the award, followed by 1/24th of the remaining 50% vesting monthly over two years.
-The fair value of each grant was estimated on the date of the award using a Black-Scholes option pricing model with the following assumption ranges and fair value per unit:
+Class P Incentive Units - Class P units under the current LLC Agreement and the Class C units under the Prior LLC Agreement that converted to Common Units (collectively the "Incentive Units") operate under employee incentive programs and are granted to employees and service providers as approved by the Board of Managers.
+These awards are subject to a time-based vesting condition.
+The service vesting condition is generally over four years with 50% vesting on the two year anniversary of the grant date of the award and the remainder vesting monthly thereafter.
+The fair value of each grant was estimated on the date of grant using the Black-Scholes option pricing model with the following assumption ranges and fair value per unit: